tiemma/blog.bakman.build/blogs/unravelling-mathematical-threesomes.md

 # Starting simple with natural numbers
 Natural numbers are all positive numbers excluding 0.
-This defines a metric system we can understand representing a valid triangle would be constrained by.
+This defines a metric system we can understand representing what a valid triangle would be constrained by.
 Therefore, all numbers for the start of this exercise will be bounded within the [natural number space](https://en.wikipedia.org/wiki/Natural_number).

 {% raw %}
 \\[ \forall b \in {\displaystyle \mathbb {N} } \\]
 {% endraw %}

-{%raw%}a{%endraw%} will represent either the adjacent or opposite, it does not matter which and {%raw%}c{%endraw%} will be the hypotenuse/diagonal.
+{%raw%}$$a$${%endraw%} will represent either the adjacent or opposite, it does not matter which and {%raw%}$$c$${%endraw%} will be the hypotenuse/diagonal.
 To ease out the discussion in later parts of this article, these will exist in the positive [real number space](https://en.wikipedia.org/wiki/Real_number).

 {% raw %}